sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

 $ \left[\begin{array}{cc} x\\y\end{array}\right] = \left[\begin{array}{cc}
 \frac{2e}{ce+d}\\\frac{2}{ce+d}\end{array}\right]$.

-Alternatives to consider:
+## Alternatives to consider
 - Solving a matrix equation is equivalent to solving a system of linear equations, so if you prefer you can use *link to solve a system of equations once published*
 - *alternative 2*

-Here is an example of solving a matrix equation with SymPy's {meth}`~.LUsolve`.
+## Solve a Matrix Equation

+Here is an example of solving a matrix equation with SymPy's {meth}`sympy.matrices.matrices.MatrixBase.solve`.
 We use the standard matrix equation formulation $Ax=b$ where
 - $A$ is the matrix representing the coefficients in the linear equations
 - $x$ is the column vector of unknowns to be solved for
 - $b$ is the column vector of constants, where each row is the value of an